OracleCPS/CPQToSubscriptionLab/Document.md

 * How to import integration artifacts into OIC
 * How to update web service connections
 * How to activate integrations
+* How to create subscriptions through CPQ Cloud
-* How to create, amend, terminate, and renew subscriptions through CPQ Cloud
+* How to create subscriptions through CPQ Cloud

 ## APPLICATIONS USED